Why is sensory play with babies important? They are too young to truly understand what they are doing. Does it even matter?

-Sensory play is anything that stimulates the growth of a child’s fives senses.
+Sensory play is anything that stimulates the growth of a child’s five senses.
 Most often we think of a child’s sense of touch, taste, smell, sight, and hearing.

-I love bringing intentional sensory plan into my babies’ life whenever possible.
-Sensory play does not need to complicated.
+I love bringing the intentional sensory play with babies into our home.
+Sensory play does not need to be complicated.
 It can be as simple as placing a bunch of plastic spoons in front of them while you cook dinner!
-A child does not need a classroom setting filled with sensory tables and accompanying direction.
-Sensory plan can easily be incorporated into a baby’s life at home.
+A child does not need a classroom setting filled with sensory tables and accompanying directions.
+A sensory plan can easily be incorporated into a baby’s life at home.

 Let’s get back to my first declaration that sensory activities do not need to be messy.
 Especially for my sitting baby, his attention span is rather slim.
 Exploring the world around him is the ongoing mission of his existence.
 Taking and setting up long, extensive, and messy sensory does me little good because he is not going to be interested in it long enough.

-So are there sensory activities that meet the sensory needs of my sitting baby and are not messy?
+So are there sensory play with babies that meet the sensory needs of my sitting baby and are not messy?
 Of course.
 Here are just a few of our favorites right now.
 Not all of them are going to incorporate vestibular and proprioception aspects.

 Balls should be a staple in households with children.
 They are intriguing to babies because of their shape and rolling movement.